JAVAB3ANS/twitter-rss-scraper-without-auth/README.md

     - Prevents Twitter from tracking your IP or JavaScript fingerprint.

-    - No rate limits or developer account required.
+    - No rate limits or developer account with credentials required.

     - Can customize which Twitter handles you can track in `feeds.js` and the time intervals in `index.js` for monitoring accounts respectively.